Thrush and Yeast Infections

-- For an infant or young child, place him on his back and turn the cheek with the white patches down toward the bed (Picture 1).
+- For an infant or young child, place them on their back.
+Turn their head sideways so that the cheek with the white patches faces down toward the bed (Picture 1).

-- Gently open your child’s mouth and drop half of the medicine onto the white patches inside the cheek.
-Turn your child’s head to the other side and drop the other half of the medicine on the inside of that cheek.
+- Gently open your child’s mouth and drop half of the medicine inside the cheek.
+Turn your child’s head the other way and repeat squirting the medicine inside the other cheek.

-- For an older child, have him or her swish the medicine in the mouth for 30 seconds, then swallow.
+- For an older child, have them swish the medicine in their mouth for 30 seconds and then swallow.

 - Wait 30 minutes before giving your child anything to eat or drink.

-- Always wash your hands well after touching your child’s mouth so you don’t pass the infection to others.
+- Always wash your hands well before and after touching your child’s mouth or things that have touched their mouth.
+This is so you do not pass the infection to others.

-- Be sure your child drinks plenty of formula or other liquids so that he does not get dehydrated (lose too much fluid).
+- Be sure your child drinks plenty of liquids so that they do not get dehydrated (lose too much fluid).